-Difficult to explain, to share the absolute fascination that gives me this kind of places.
-What could be more exhilarating than photographing together water, light, mineral and vegetation, united here by a unique geological hazard!
+Difficult to explain, to share the absolute fascination that this kind of places gives me.
+What could be more exhilarating than photographing water, light, mineral and plant together, brought together here by a unique geological hazard & #160 ;!

 I lived in the cenotes magical moments, new sensations.
-Nothing to do with diving at sea.
-Immerse yourself in the chasms venerated by the ancient Mayans, it's not nothing.
-Feeling Indiana Jones under the water, it's exhilarating.
-In the cenotes, I was 10 years old again!
+Nothing to do with diving in the sea.
+Immerse yourself in the chasms revered by the ancient Mayans, it's not nothing.
+Feeling Indiana Jones underwater is exhilarating.
+In the cenotes, I turned 10 again & #160 ;!

 I do not have a photo that can show you that ...
 We go down and we raise our head, we have the impression to come in and out of the water.
 But not at all.
 We are always immersed.
 Very disturbing, very disturbing.
-This is called a "halocline".
-Fortunately I had been warned of the thing before diving, because at the moment my poor brains barely understand what is happening.
+This is called a "& #160; halocline & #160;".
+Fortunately that I had been warned of the thing before diving, because at the time my poor brain struggles to understand what is happening.
 Especially since the phenomenon in question occurs when we are in a totally underground environment, without any external glow.
 Almost scary, I admit.

-The skyscraper submarine panels signaling the entrance to galleries that are risky to explore were less impressed than this strange sensation of mid-air half-water, regulator in mouth, in crystal clear water. crystal…
+The underwater skull signs signaling the entrance to galleries that it is risky to explore impressed me less than this strange sensation of half-air, half-water, regulator in the mouth, in crystal clear water like crystal & #8230;

 Diving à la carte

-Some practical information ...
-I really wanted to explore the cenotes in good conditions to make the photo.
-So I opted for a small structureknowing, from experience, that it would be easier to "personalize" my requests than in a big center.
-My choice fell sure O2 Mexico, based in Playa del CarmenI contacted before leaving.
+Some practical info & #8230; I really wanted to explore the cenotes in good conditions for taking photos.
+So i opted for a small structure, knowing from experience that it would be easier to “customize” my requests than in a large center.
+My choice fell on sure O2 Mexico, based in Playa del CarmenI contacted before leaving.
 This will be the only thing planned a bit early in this trip to Mexico.

-Good pick !
-Great hospitality, great service.
-Diving à la carte and almost private: I found myself with a couple or alone with a guide.
-In short, the luxury according to my criteria.
+Good pick & #160 ;!
+Great welcome, great service.
+Diving à la carte and almost private: I ended up just with a buddy or alone with a guide.
+In short, luxury according to my criteria.

-My guide in the cenotes, Clément Prandi, is himself an underwater photographer (see his website Mystic Vision).
-He was particularly sensitive to my wishes and even paid for himself, playing the models, always going to be in the right place at the right time for my images ...
+My guide in the cenotes, Clément Prandi, is himself an underwater photographer (see his site Facebook Mystic Vision).
+He was therefore particularly sensitive to my wishes and even paid in person, playing the role models, always going to be in the right place at the right time for my images & #8230;

 Cenote Car Wash

-Clement proposed to me to visit, south of Playa del Carmen, near Tulum, this cenote apart, called Car Washbecause before, people came there to wash their cars ...
-Bacteria make up a sort of opaque layer on the surface.
+Clement suggested that I go and visit this cenote apart, called Playa del Carmen, near Tulum, Car Wash, because before, people came to wash their cars there & #8230; Bacteria make up a kind of opaque layer on the surface.

 The atmosphere is different, strange and ghostly.
 A spectacular place, again, for underwater photos ...

-The cenote gives access to a cave and galleries, where succeed, at the entrance, large tree roots and stalactites ...
-Plant Cathedral and Mineral Cathedral.
-All in a water capped with a green ceiling, opaque, which allows only a diffuse light.
+The cenote gives access to a cave and galleries, where there are a succession of large tree roots and stalactites at the entrance & #8230; Plant cathedral and mineral cathedral.
+All in a water capped with a green, opaque ceiling, which lets in only a diffused light.

 It is both beautiful and a little scary.
 Indiana Jones and Crocodile Dundee were watching over me.
 There is a little crocodile, a real one, who lives in this cenote.
 I was hoping to at least photograph his silhouette in backlight.
 But he was stashed somewhere in the mangrove, and did not deign to play the extras ...
 So Clement paid for himself and took the pose for my photos.

-Finally, a word for my diving readers, who always want to know which combination to carry in their luggage ...
-In the cenotes, the water is "fresh" according to my criteria.
+Finally, a quick note for my diving readers, who always want to know what combination to take in their luggage & #8230; In the cenotes, the water is “& #160; fresh & #160;” according to my criteria.
 About 24-25 ° C. It is cold compared to the sea, which is 28-29 ° C in July on the Caribbean coast of Mexico.

-For the simple swimmers, swimmers, snorkelers, immerse themselves in the cenotes, it is very pleasant ...
-In particular when it reigns an overwhelming tropical sweltering outside, as it is the case in July in Mexico.
-We barbote the time we want to cool off, we go out when we have enough.
-But for the divers, it's totally different, you do not feel the temperature of the water at all in the same way.
+For simple swimmers, swimmers, snorkelers, immersing themselves in the cenotes is very pleasant & #8230; Especially when there is an overwhelming tropical heat outside, as is the case in July in Mexico.
+We paddle the time we want to cool off, we go out when we have enough.
+But for divers, it's totally different, you don't feel the water temperature at all in the same way.

-It's something that I often have trouble telling my non-divers friends, especially Brittany (for them, water that exceeds 17 ° C is just science fiction and they find "good" from 14 ° C!).
+It is something that I often find it difficult to make my non-diving friends understand, in particular Breton (for them, water that exceeds 17 ° C, it's just science fiction and they finds “& #160; good & #160;” from 14 ° C & #160 ;!).

-My little person being more sensitive than average to these physical and physiological laws (complicated way to say that I am chilly), so I put on a hooded 5 mm shorty, over my old long jumpsuit (also 5 mm), to be able to hold one hour under water without coming out of the water.
+My little person being more sensitive than the average to these physical and physiological laws (complicated way of saying that I am cautious), so I put on a shorty of 5 mm with hood, over my old long jumpsuit (also of 5 mm), to be able to last one hour underwater without coming out of a frozen state.
 It was very good.

 I therefore recommend extra protection for the most cautious, to explore the cenotes.
-Hard guys can try a simple 5mm without a hood.
+The tough guys can try a simple 5mm without a hood.
 But it will be more comfortable with one more layer.

 Find the other articles on this trip to Mexico by clicking on the link below ...